Research

 When to Say No to AI: A Decision Framework for the Use Cases That Should Wait

-Harvard Business Review diagnosed the pattern directly: organizations adopt AI the same way they adopted digital transformation a decade ago — funding dozens of
+Harvard Business Review diagnosed the pattern directly: organizations adopt AI the same way they adopted digital transformation a decade ago — funding dozens of disconnected pilots and hoping for brea

 March 2026